Russian information war against Ukraine: Zelenskyy

 Zelenskyy's speeches have repeatedly gone viral and galvanized the Ukrainian population.
-An underdog hero tackling evil forces attacking him is an ancient human narrative as fundamental and continuing as Gilgamesh and Luke Skywalker, and Zelenskyy has told it masterfully.
+The New Statesman wrote that Zelenskyy was "made to play" the part of the "underdog taking on the monster", which is "one of the oldest narratives of all."
 Wearing a green military t-shirt, he passionately appealed for help for his people in fiery virtual speeches to the parliaments of Canada, the United Kingdom, and the European Union, as well as a joint session of the U.S. Congress, to a standing ovation each time.
 He has spoken to the Russian people directly, in Russian, his first language.
-Also in Russian, he positioned himself on 3 March as a "neighbor" and an "ordinary guy", needling Putin for recently receiving his visitors at an extraordinarily long table:

-Come sit with me!
+Also in Russian, he positioned himself on 3 March as a "neighbor" and an "ordinary guy", needling Putin for recently receiving his visitors at an extraordinarily long table: "Come sit with me!
 Just not 30 meters away like with Macron and Scholz....
 I'm your neighbor ...
-What are you afraid of?
+What are you afraid of?"

 Putin's previous shirtless photo-ops sought to position him as a strong and virile leader.
 Images of the younger Zelenskyy wearing body armor and drinking tea with Ukrainian soldiers starkly contrasted with news broadcasts of Putin in rococo surroundings and very socially distanced.
 The body armor photo was taken in 2021, and he actually drank tea with the soldiers a few days before the invasion began, but the images were real if out of context, and the pictures of Putin at an enormously long table, apparently for fear of COVID-19, were also real.

-Ukrainian media has been particularly savvy in playing up the eleventh hour rise of its president, Volodymyr Zelenskyy, whose line, "I need ammunition; not a ride", may rival the likes of William Shakespeare's "cry havoc and let slip the dogs of war" in terms of quotability.
+In March 2022, citing Singer, Sarah Sicard wrote that "Ukrainian media has been particularly savvy in playing up the eleventh hour rise of its president, Volodymyr Zelenskyy, whose line, 'I need ammunition, not a ride', may rival the likes of William Shakespeare's 'cry havoc and let slip the dogs of war' in terms of quotability."

 Official Ukrainian social media accounts have sought to bolster support for efforts against the invasion and spread information, with targeted posts and videos used to recruit soldiers and call for international aid.
 Some media analysts have highlighted the Ukrainian officials' methods as beneficial.
 Several academics, including Professors Rob Danish and Timothy Naftali, have highlighted Zelenskyy's speaking ability and use of social media to spread information and draw upon feelings of shame and concern while building kinship with viewers.
 Real-time information about the invasion has been spread by online activists, journalists, politicians, and members of the general population, both in and out of Ukraine.
 Official communications of Ukrainian authorities, in particular, during the preparation of the announced 2023 offensive, were confusing, presumably intentionally, to prevent Russia from having access to information.
 A former Danish intelligence officer, Jacob Funk Kirkegaard, while interviewed in May 2023, opined that "every public announcement from Ukraine should be viewed as essentially misinformation".